minprog/pyprog/quality/cleanup/index.md

     def why_dont_you_call_me_anymore():
         print("hello?")

+You should remove all of these.

+## Removing imports

-Finally, atop your files you may have imported some module that you once needed, but don't anymore:
+Atop your files you may have imported some module that you once needed, but don't anymore:

     import math

-For all of these examples, the solution is clear: delete the lines!
+The solution is clear: delete the unused imports!

+## Doctest

+You might have tested your programs by adding this line to your program:

+    doctest.testmod()

+However, this is just for you, for testing purposes.
+It is not part of the assignment and makes the program work differently.
+So before you hand in, always remove it, along with the associated `import doctest`!

 ## Learn more